ArnoVdH/photoblog/content/blog/2019/ubi_introduction.md

 ### Overhead and the nanny state

+Reduce the size of the controlling state aparatus.
+The state shouldn't decide on what people can or cannot do with their money and when they are or aren't deserving of help.

 ### Unemployment trap & uncertainty

 One of the biggest problems with many current systems of unemployment is the unemployment trap (also called welfare or poverty trap).
 This problem arises from the situation where the cost of going to work is actually bigger than when staying unemployed.
 If the wage of the potential job is not much higher than the benefits, the added income doesn't compensate for things like the commute or the lost hours you could spend doing something else (such as looking for a better payed job!).